muhammadzkralla/STM/ZHeap_Phase1/README.md

 value sotred at 0x4c839e is 8
 value sotred at 0x4c83a2 is 9
 value sotred at 0x4c83a6 is 10
-value sotred at 0x4c83c2 is Hello World!
+value sotred at 0x4c83c2 is hello
 Start of the heap: 0x4c8300

 The blocks in heap: